it-ninjas/labs/content/en/labs/L02_java/L10_java-collections/L02_set/_index.md

     /**
      * Returns true if this set contains the specified element.
-     * @param object element whose presence in this set is to be tested
+     * @param element element whose presence in this set is to be tested
      * @return true if this set contains the specified element */ public boolean contains(E object);